MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Classes_Properties.md

 - Directly declared properties can't define custom getter and setter implementations.

-  Workaround: Define a hidden property and use `Add-Member` to define the visible getter and setter logic.
+  Workaround: Define a hidden property and use `Update-TypeData` to define the visible getter and setter logic.
 - Properties can't use the **Alias** attribute.
 The attribute only applies to parameters, cmdlets, and functions.

-  Workaround: Use the `Add-Member` cmdlet to define aliases in the class constructors.
+  Workaround: Use the `Update-TypeData` cmdlet to define aliases in the class constructors.
 - When a PowerShell class is converted to JSON with the `ConvertTo-Json` cmdlet, the output JSON includes all hidden properties and their values.